mabruras/sqapi/resources/docs/CONNECTORS.md

 ### Message Broker
-Connector towards the Message Broker is responsible for subscribing to a message broker or -bus for receiving messages to each plugin to process.
+Connector towards the Message Broker is responsible for subscribing to a message broker or -bus for receiving messages for each plugin to process.
-This is the main trigger for loading data into sqAPI, and execute the plugins custom logic.
+This is the main trigger for loading data into sqAPI, before each of the plugins custom logic is executed.

 #### Structure
 The Message Broker connector is an instantiated object,